-- 1 Tablespoon acrylic paint
+- 1 Tablespoon white craft paint

+Mix all of the ingredients together.
 It has the consistency of thick pancake batter as seen below and will drip and run at this consistency.
 It can make fun drippy snow on roofs if you like.

 Step 2 – Paint the Snow: Place your Santa with Tree image flat on your surface.
 Load some Texture Paste on the back of the handle of a small paint brush.
 Dot some on the snowflakes around Santa.
 You will need to reload the paintbrush frequently.
 Set card aside to dry.
 This takes longer to dry than the above Texture Medium.
 It tends to form a ‘skin’ and stay wet inside.
 I like to let it dry overnight before adding color.
 HINT: You can use some glitter over the snow while it is still wet.
 Don’t try to mix glitter into the paste.
 It does not mix well and it changes the workability.
 You can add color with alcohol markers, pearl powders, or rubber stamp ink after it dries.

 Here is how it looks when dry.
 It holds its puffy shape:

 I hope that you had as much fun learning How to Make DIY Texture Pastes as I did!
 You might also like our Rust Paste Recipe HERE.

 When I am not exploring with new and old Techniques for Mixed Media in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, junk journals, mixed media art, classes, and whimsical shenanigans on Rebecca E Parsons Dot Com.